 ipyvizzu package to

-You can build and check the package before a release with the
+Before making a release, you can build and check the package using the